deathstroke111/qosf_screening_task4/README.md

     - -i ITER, --iter ITER     Set the number of iterations for optimal gamma and beta
     - -g GRAPH, --graph GRAPH  Select the type of graph

->IN CASE YOU CAN'T RUN THE PACKAGE, PLEASE CHECK THE SAMPLE OUTPUT IN sample_output.ipynb

 This repository contains the solution of the task4 of QOSF mentorship program.